Go to college or university in Ontario

 Contact North: an education and training network of 112 centres that works to connect Ontario residents with distance and online learning opportunities.

-OntarioLearn: a group of 24 community colleges that have partnered to provide more online learning options.
+OntarioLearn: a group of 24 publicly assisted colleges that have partnered to provide more online learning options.

 How to apply

 The process depends on where you want to go to school and your personal situation.
 If you live in Ontario, anywhere else in Canada or abroad, you apply through 1 of 2 places:

 You will need to apply directly through a school if you are: